furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

             [clojure.realworld.user.interface :as user]
             [clojure.spec.alpha :as s]))
 ```
-Following the rules of architecture, `` handler.clj `` does not depend on anything except the interfaces of different components.
+Following the rules of the Polylith architecture means that `` handler.clj `` does not depend on anything except the interfaces of different components.
 An example handler for profile request can be written like this:
 ```clojure
 (defn profile [req]
   (let [auth-user (-> req :auth-user)